0Sombra666/Betterbedrux/README.md

 ---
 > [!WARNING]
-> This is my personal fork for personal use, I may not maintain the project or update it.
-DO NOT POST ISSUES ON THE OFFICIAL REPOSITORY!!!
+> This is my personal fork for personal use, i may not make it completely easy to understand step by step, i may not maintain the project or update it. ❗❗❗ DO NOT POST ISSUES ON THE OFFICIAL REPOSITORY❗❗❗

 ## 🚀 Features